mathewjordan/accademia-research/README.md

 # Early History of the Accademia di San Luca Canopy IIIF

-This repository uses the Canopy IIIF template to build a website for The Early History of the Accademia di San Luca – Resources.
+This repository uses the Canopy IIIF template to build a website of resources for The Early History of the Accademia di San Luca, a project of the Center for Advanced Study in the Visual Arts, National Gallery of Art: https://www.nga.gov/research/center/early-history-accademia-di-san-luca

 Documentation, examples, and release notes for Canopy IIIF are availble from the main project: https://canopy-iiif.github.io/app/.